Dark-CLI/kaleem-web/src/pages/day-in-kaleem-life.md

 ---
 layout: ../layouts/MarkdownPage.astro
-title: "A Day with Kaleem | A Story"
+title: "Day in Kaleem Life"
 description: "Experience a day in the life of a family living with Kaleem.
 A short story about a home that listens, understands, and cares."
 ---